go-arrower/arrower.org/docs/basics/04-jobs/index.md

 **Scheduling of jobs**\
 Run a job at a specific time in the future.

-**Visibility into the queues, jobs, and workers**\
+**History and insight into the Queues**\
-With the admin UI you inspect and manage all your queues, jobs, and the history.
+With the admin UI you inspect and manage all your queues, jobs, and the history, this gives you visibility into what is going on at all times.

 **Automatic instrumentation**\
 Metrics and traces are provided automatically and can be inspected in Grafana.